izzy-baulk/EPQ-artefact/essay.md

 <img width="143" alt="Screenshot 2023-04-12 at 11 17 29" src="https://user-images.githubusercontent.com/79797035/231428681-1e629c7d-e989-4fc9-8b1a-d38866267347.png">

 a problem arises when calculating electron velocities at high energy levels.
 Because the mass of an electron is so small, 9.1x10<sup>-31</sup>kg, using this formula can lead to velocities above the speed of light being calculated, which must be disregarded as no object with mass can travel faster than the speed of light.
-This error arises because this formula applies to Newtonian physics, where it is assumed that absolute time and space exist outside of any observer, and so the speed of light can vary from one reference frame to another.
-Relativistic physics instead states that the speed of light is constant in all reference frames.
+This error arises because this formula applies to classical mechanics, where it is assumed that absolute time and space exist outside of any observer, and so the speed of light can vary from one reference frame to another.
+Relativistic mechanics instead states that the speed of light is constant in all reference frames.
 This becomes significant as the speed of an object passes over half the speed of light, as special relativity states that an object's relativistic kinetic energy will increase to infinity, even as its Newtonian kinetic energy continues to increase at a steady rate.

 <img width="488" alt="Screenshot 2023-04-12 at 15 24 49" src="https://user-images.githubusercontent.com/79797035/231488369-423e50dc-360c-4e82-a2af-9d9a91516f57.png"></img>
 ###### Fig 2 - graph showing how kinetic energy changes with speed[^4]